jcw024/lichess_database_ETL/README.md

 What does the data say about chess improvement rate?

-After extracting the data for elo per player over time (including games as white and black), filtering for one time control, calculating the monthly average, aligning everyone's starting dates, assigning the ratings into rating bins, and averaging the ratings by the rating bins, I get the plot below:
+After extracting the data for elo per player over time (including games as white and black), filtering for one time control, calculating the monthly average, aligning everyone's starting dates, assigning the ratings into rating bins, and averaging the ratings by the rating bins (with 95% confidence intervals), I get the plot below:

 ![Alt test](./analytics/plots/blitz_elo_over_time/blitz_elo_over_time_-1000_elo_cutoff.png?raw=true "blitz elo over time (all)")